-A technical, but important, point concerns the representation of uncertainty in Bayesian non-parametrics.
+A technical, but important, point concerns the representation of uncertainty in Bayesian nonparametrics.
 In finite-dimensional problems, the use of the posterior distribution to represent uncertainty is in part supported by the Bernstein-von Mises phenomenon, which ensures that large-sample credible regions are also confidence regions.
-This simply fails in infinite-dimensional situations (Cox, 1993; Freedman, 1999), so that a naive use of the posterior distribution becomes unwise.
+This simply fails in infinite-dimensional situations (Cox, 1993; Freedman, 1999), so that a naive use of the posterior distribution becomes unwise20.
 (Since we regard the prior and posterior distributions as regularization devices, this is not especially troublesome for us.)
-Relatedly, the prior distribution in a Bayesian non-parametric model is a stochastic process, always chosen for tractability (Ghosh & Ramamoorthi, 2003; Hjort et al., 2010), and any pretense of representing an actual inquirer's beliefs abandoned.
+Relatedly, the prior distribution in a Bayesian nonparametric model is a stochastic process, always chosen for tractability (Ghosh and Ramamoorthi, 2003; Hjort et al., 2010), and any pretense of representing an actual inquirer's beliefs abandoned.

-Most fundamentally, switching to non-parametric models does not really resolve the issue of needing to make approximations and check their adequacy.
-All non-parametric models themselves embody assumptions such as conditional independence which are hard to defend except as approximations.
+Most fundamentally, switching to nonparametric models does not really resolve the issue of needing to make approximations, and check their adequacy.
+All nonparametric models themselves embody assumptions such as conditional independence which are hard to defend except as approximations.
 Expanding our prior distribution to embrace all the models which are actually compatible with our prior knowledge would result in a mess we simply could not work with, nor interpret if we could.
-This being the case, we feel there is no contradiction between our preference for continuous model expansion and our use of adequately checked parametric models.
+This being the case, we feel there is no contradiction between our preference for continuous model expansion and our use of adequately checked parametric models.21

-&lt;sup>20 See Manski (2007) for a critique of the econometric practice of making modelling assumptions (such as linearity) with no support in economic theory, simply to get identifiability.
+19See Manski (2007) for a critique of the econometric practice of making modeling assumptions (such as linearity) with no support in economic theory, simply to get identifiability.

-&lt;sup>21 Even in parametric problems, Müller (2011) shows that misspecification can lead credible intervals to have sub-optimal coverage properties - which, however, can be fixed by a modification to their usual calculation.
+$^{^{20}}$ Even in parametric problems, Müller (2011) shows that mis-specification can lead credible intervals to have sub-optimal coverage properties, which however can be fixed by a modification to their usual calculation.

-&lt;sup>22 A different perspective - common in econometrics (e.g., Wooldridge, 2002) and machine learning (e.g., Hastie et al., 2009) - reduces the importance of models of the data source, either by using robust procedures that are valid under departures from modelling assumptions, or by focusing on prediction and external validation.
-We recognize the theoretical and practical appeal of both these approaches, which can be relevant to Bayesian inference.
-(For example, Rubin, 1978, justifies random assignment from a Bayesian perspective as a tool for obtaining robust inferences.)
-But it is not possible to work with all possible models when considering
+$^{^{21}}$ A different perspective - common in econometrics (e.g., Wooldridge 2002) and machine learning (e.g., Hastie et al. 2009) - reduces the importance of models of the data source, either by using robust procedures that are valid under departures from modeling assumptions, or by focusing on prediction and external validation.
+We recognise the theoretical and practical appeal of both these approaches, which can be relevant to Bayesian inference.
+(For example, Rubin 1978 justifies random assignment from a Bayesian perspective as a tool for obtaining robust inferences.)
+But it is not possible to work with all possible models when considering fully probabilistic methods - that is, Bayesian inferences that are summarized by joint posterior distributions rather than point estimates or predictions.
+This difficulty may well be a motivation for shifting the foundations of statistics away from probability and scientific inference, and towards developing a technology of robust prediction.
+(Even when prediction is the only goal, with limited